tanishkfin-sudo/gear-reduction-system/README.md

 ## Project Overview

-This project is a 2:1 spur gear reduction system, designed in Fusion 360 and validated with a Python script.
-The goal was to go through a real design → calculate → find a problem → revise → verify process, not just produce a static CAD model.
+The project is a 2:1 spur gear reduction design in Fusion 360, which has been validated using a Python script.
+It aimed at undergoing an iterative process of designing, calculating, identifying the problem, revising, and verifying, rather than simply making a CAD design.

-The gears were modeled with correct meshing geometry, mounted on a base plate, and checked using a Python script that calculates gear ratio, output speed/torque, and gear tooth bending stress (via the Lewis Bending Equation).
-During validation, the original design (V1) failed a stress test at a higher input load.
-The design was revised (V2) by increasing the gear face width, and the fix was verified both mathematically (Python) and geometrically (Fusion's Interference Check tool).
+The gears were designed with the right geometry for meshing, placed on a base plate and were then analyzed using a Python script that analyzed their gear ratio, their output speed/torque, and bending stress in the teeth of the gears based on Lewis Bending Equation.
+While validating the design, the initial design (V1) had failed the stress test with higher input load.
+The design was then revised (V2) by increasing the face width of the gears.

 ---